Content Navigation

 Fact Name Details

-Purpose The IRS Schedule C (Form 1040) is used to report income and expenses from a sole proprietorship.
+Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income or loss from their business.

-Self-Employment Tax Net profit from Schedule C is subject to self-employment tax in addition to income tax.
+Self-Employment Tax Net earnings from Schedule C are subject to self-employment tax, which funds Social Security and Medicare.

 Guide to Using IRS Schedule C 1040

-3. Complete the business address section.
-Include the city, state, and ZIP code.
+3. Fill in the business address, including city, state, and ZIP code.

 Get Answers on IRS Schedule C 1040